alexnixon/alexnixon.github.io/_posts/2019-12-10-introduction.md

 ---
 layout: post
 title: "It's time to start writing"
+teaser: "In 2004, Amazon's Jeff Bezos instructed a firm-wide ban on powerpoint.
+Starting from there, I explore how software engineers can use writing to increase their effectiveness."
 date: 2019-12-10
 ---

-I recently became aware of Jeff Bezos's policy of [banning PowerPoint](https://web.archive.org/web/20150730231457/https://blog.hirevue.com/sales/what-i-learned-from-jeff-bezos-about-sales-management) in meetings.
-The replacement is a multi-page "narrative" which is written by the meeting organizer (or team thereof) and distributed to all attendees at the start of the meeting - no pre-reading allowed - and discussion commences when everyone has made it to the end.
+I recently became aware of Jeff Bezos's dotcom-era policy of [banning PowerPoint](https://web.archive.org/web/20150730231457/https://blog.hirevue.com/sales/what-i-learned-from-jeff-bezos-about-sales-management) within Amazon.
+Instead, meeting organizers must write a multi-page "narrative" and distribute it to all attendees at the start of the meeting - denying any single person a head start - and only after everyone has finished reading do proceedings begin.

-This is the original email:
+This policy is particularly notable as it finds itself embedded in a company staffed largely by software engineers, who often have neither experience nor interest in writing prose.
+We feel most at home when transmitting ideas as algorithms, unambiguously described by mathematics and sequences of instructions.
+And the further we stray from this the more discontent we feel as the ambiguities of natural language leak through, needlessly eroding clarity.

+But on closer examination I believe this is neither about powerpoint nor about reading - it's about thinking.
+To see why we need to look beyond the headline.

+If we could peer into Jeff's 2004-era outbox we would find his original email:

 <div class="emailquote">
 From: Bezos, Jeff <br />
-Sent: Wednesday, June 09, 20014 6:02PM <br />
+Sent: Wednesday, June 09, 2004 6:02PM <br />
 To: [REDACTED] <br />
 Subject: Re: No powerpoint presentations from now on at steam <br />
 <br />